A sermon can be

 John Calvin is helpful here.
 He will not permit such a reading.
 For him, the question “Who is wise?” is a summons to self-examination.
 Envy and ambition are not traits to identify in others but evidence that one’s own claim to wisdom collapses.
 The language “earthly, unspiritual, demonic” is not filed away as doctrine; it is felt as judgment.
 Only then does he turn to God as the giver of true wisdom.
 The fruit that follows is not cultivated behaviour but granted transformation.

-There is a deeper issue running beneath all of this.
-Epistle of James 3:1 has already warned that teachers will be judged more strictly, and that “we all stumble in many ways.”
+We need to uncover a deeper issue running beneath all of this.
+James 3:1 has already warned that teachers will be judged more strictly, and that “we all stumble in many ways.”
 The preacher is not exempt from the searching power of the Word; he is its first subject.
-If the text has not first examined him—if his envy, ambition, and self-advancing wisdom have not been exposed in his study and repented of in his own heart—then he will, almost instinctively, redirect that examination away from himself and his hearers.
+If the text has not first examined him—if his envy, ambition, and self-advancing wisdom have not been exposed in the privacy of his study and repented of in his own heart—then he will, almost instinctively, redirect that examination away from himself and his hearers.
 The deflection we have traced in the sermon is not accidental.
 It is the natural outcome of a preacher who has not yet stood fully under the verdict of the text he proclaims.

 The issue, then, is not whether the sermon says true things.
 It is whether it allows the text to do what it was given to do.
 When the heart is not searched, repentance does not occur.
 When repentance does not occur, Christ is reduced to a supplier of better qualities rather than the Lord who judges and replaces false wisdom.
 And when that happens, the church may speak often of wisdom while quietly operating on envy and ambition.